cnoork/lorasensors2homeassistant/README.md

 Integrate Lora sensors into Home Assistant

 With this integration Lora "sensors" and "switches" can be integrated.
 I have tried to make the solution as univeral as possible so it is possible to support all kind of sensors.
 It is also possible to control swichtes through Home Assistant.
-In the Node Red flow the Milesight portable socket WS52x nad MClimate Vicki are already configured.
+In the Node Red flow the following devices are already defined:
+ - Milesight: Smart Portable Socket WS52x
+ - MClimate:  Vicki LoRaWAN
+ - MClimate:  Wireless Thermostat LoRaWAN
+ - OfficeSense sensors

 These could also be used as example for other sensors.

 ![image](https://github.com/user-attachments/assets/1e088a27-bd7a-44e3-b14d-580ed334c643)